bertkdowns/pyomo-replace/paper/paper.md

 Using a traditional modelling methodology, there is no coupling of variables, so when the pump is deleted there is no information provided on what variables to remove.
 There are two options:

 1. Fix the inlet conditions automatically, similar to the strategy in variable replacement.
-This will leave you with an overdefined model, as pressure would still be fixed on the outlet also.
-The modeller would have to manually unfix outlet pressure to again have a solveable model.
+This will leave you with an over-defined model, as pressure would still be fixed on the outlet also.
+The modeller would have to manually unfix outlet pressure to again have a solvable model.
 2. Don't fix the inlet conditions automatically.
-This would leave you with an under-defined model, and the modeller would have to choose two variables to fix (e.g inlet temperature and flow) to again have a solveable model.
+This would leave you with an under-defined model, and the modeller would have to choose two variables to fix (e.g inlet temperature and flow) to again have a solvable model.

-Both of these options require manual intervention from the modeller, as there is no clear path to maintain a solveable model.
+Both of these options require manual intervention from the modeller, as there is no clear path to maintain a solvable model.
 In comparison, when fixed variables are coupled to a set of state variables, it is easy to see when to unfix the variable: when the state var it is connected to is removed.

-### Analysing Interperetability
+### Analysing interpretability

-Whether the method of replacement improves interpretability and maintanability is a subjective question.
+Whether the method of replacement improves interpretability and maintainability is a subjective question.
 Nonetheless, these examples demonstrate the basic properties of Variable Replacement, and the advantages that it can provide in understanding the relationships between fixed variables in the system, without needing to dig into the underlying mathematical formulations.
-This also makes it simpler to modify a model and maintain a solveable state.
+This also makes it simpler to modify a model and maintain a solvable state.
 However, similar to typed languages in software development, the realisable benefit may depend on the use case.

 # Case Study: Geothermal Power Plant